shahidikram0701/DLSIR/README.md

 ## How to run the project

 To start with,
-Download the weights of the pretrained models from [here](),  and save the folder in the same directory as the other files of this repo.
+download the weights of the pretrained models from [here](https://mega.nz/#F!zow0XCRT!xlSu9UGgAKO56gszuTQkdQ),  and save the folder in the same directory as the other files of this repo.

 Now the base directory will have 3 subdirs which are namely:
   1. DLSIR_demo: contains the code for the final GUI demo